 According to the National Planning Policy Framework (NPPF), archaeology is a material consideration within the planning system.
 Therefore, development proposals may lead to fieldwork to be carried out pre-application, pre-determination or as a condition attached to a planning permission.

 On request, Peterborough City Council Archaeological Services will produce a brief to outline the circumstances which need to be addressed in relation to the archaeological work.
 A brief may also inform a required Written Scheme of Investigation.

 Charging policy for Archaeological Planning Advice

-Charges for Archaeological Planning Advice will be implemented from 1 June 2020 and reviewed annually.
-These charges will be applied to all new casework and for new stages of ongoing archaeological investigations.
+Charges for Archaeological Planning Advice were implemented on 1 June 2020 and are reviewed annually.
+These charges are applied to all new casework and for new stages of ongoing archaeological investigations.

 Please read the policy document below to understand the charges your requests may require.

 Make a Archaeological Planning Advice request

 To request Archaeological Planning Advice, Charges and Payment, please use the online application form below and payment process appropriate for your purposes below.